 This went a little better than Thin Air had, but it was still a slog.
 I went back to the drawing board several times.
 I put it aside at one point to write the first 15,000 words of the sequel to the first novel.
 Then I went back to As Yet Untitled.
 I signed up for the Writers’ Workshop Self Edit Your Novel course, which was mind-blowingly brilliant, using As Yet Untitled even though it still wasn’t finished.
 It was an amazing course but I now felt stuck between the Scylla of finishing a first draft that I wasn’t quite sure of the direction of, and the Charybdis of having a barrage of new ideas and skills to apply to further drafts.

 You may see a pattern emerging.
 A whole lot of work, a loss of confidence, a return to the drawing board, a whole lot more work.
 I’d offer some theories on why the second novel is how it is, but I don’t think it would do anyone any good.
 Everyone knows it’s supposed to be difficult.
 No-one thinks their own experience will be like this.
 It always is.
 I can only guess that in writing the second novel from a different place, we encounter rougher terrain.
 In climbing further towards the summit, the air is thinner and colder.

 So where am I now?
 I’m limping on with As Yet Untitled, now at around 112,000 words.
 I’ve gone through moments of thinking it is the worst pile of ill-written dross that ever bothered a Pages document and feeling it might yet have something worthwhile.
-As Mr Bingham (Harry, not the one from Pride and Prejudice) says, the second novel always does get finished… somehow.
+As Harry Bingham says, the second novel always does get finished… somehow.
 I’ll just have to go on believing.